 It’s not a scary ghost tour, but rather a fun and family-friendly way to learn about Macon’s history.

-Piedmont Brewery & Kitchen
+Dinner at Piedmont Brewery & Kitchen

 Piedmont Brewery has handcrafted beer, modern smokehouse deliciousness, and a family-friendly arcade downstairs with old-school video games and arcade games.

-I stayed at the Hilton Garden Inn Macon / Mercer University during my 2 day trip to Macon, Georgia.
-This hotel has free parking, free Wi-Fi, and it’s just a few minutes drive from Downtown Macon.
+This classic and cozy hotel has free parking, free Wi-Fi, and it’s just a few minutes drive from Downtown Macon.
+It was a comfortable place to rest my head between adventures!

-More Places to Stay in Macon
+Where to Stay in Macon

 More Things to Do in Macon